 The light and chime remind you to fasten your seat belts.
 The light illuminates whenever the ignition key is turned to the ON or START position and remains illuminated until the driver's seat belt is fastened.
 At the same time, the chime sounds for about 7 seconds unless the driver's seat belt is securely fastened.

-Refer to "Seat belts" in the "Seats, restraints and supplemental air bag systems" section for precautions on seat belt usage.
+Refer to "Seat belts" in the "Safety-Seats, seat belts and supplemental air bags" section for precautions on seat belt usage.